UnicoLab/keras-model-registry/docs/examples/rich_docstrings_showcase.md

 # 📖 Rich Docstrings Showcase

-Comprehensive examples demonstrating KMR layers with detailed documentation, best practices, and real-world use cases.
+Comprehensive examples demonstrating KerasFactory layers with detailed documentation, best practices, and real-world use cases.

 ## 🎯 Overview

-This showcase provides in-depth examples of KMR layers with rich documentation, showing how to build production-ready tabular models.
+This showcase provides in-depth examples of KerasFactory layers with rich documentation, showing how to build production-ready tabular models.
 Each example includes:

 - **Detailed explanations** of layer functionality
 - **Best practices** for parameter selection